allanvigiani/Fake-University/README.md

 # Fake-University
  Web site of a fake university called UNES.
-Only using HTML
+Using only HTML